 In the Gilmer and Murray counties of Georgia’s Blue Ridge Mountains, on the Coosawattee River, sits Carters Lake, a man-made lake that holds the state’s title as its deepest.
 The Coosawattee River, which flows into Georgia from Tennessee, was dammed to create the lake, which took 15 years to complete.

-The lake, owned by the US Army Corps of Engineers, reaches 450 feet deep and has a surface area of 3,200 acres.
+The lake, owned by the U.S. Army Corps of Engineers, reaches 450 feet deep and has a surface area of 3,200 acres.
 Along 62 miles of Carters Lake’s natural shoreline, no private docks, homes, or developments exist.
-Farrish Carter, who owned property nearby in the 1800s, is honored with the lake’s name.
+The lake’s name honors Farrish Carter, who owned property nearby in the 1800s.

 The reservoir empties directly into the Regulation Reservoir (another reservoir on the river) and is nourished by the Coosawattee River, which flows between Ellijay and Chatsworth, and was created by the 1977-completed Carters Dam, the tallest earthen dam east of the Mississippi.
 Since then, it has served as a watershed to manage yearly flooding and produce electricity.

 Where Is Carters Lake Located on a Map?

 Carters Lake is a beautiful lake located in the state of Georgia.
 To get to Carters Lake, first head toward the town of Ellijay.
 From there, take Highway 382 West for approximately 14 miles until reaching Doll Mountain Road.
 Turn right onto Doll Mountain Road, and continue driving for about three miles before turning left onto Ridgeway Church Road.
 After driving for another two miles or so, you will arrive at the entrance to Carters Lake.